 Love this dish?
 Please leave us a review below.
 And come join us on social, tag us in your delicious photos Facebook, Instagram or Pinterest.
 Hungry for more deliciousness?
 Subscribe to our newsletter, to receive our latest e-recipe book and never miss another ATK recipe!

-- 3 tablespoon Desiccated Coconut Plus 3 tablespoon for dusting (Optional)
+- 3 tablespoon Desiccated Coconut Or shredded coconut

 - 1 teaspoon Coconut oil Melted (Optional)

 - 1- 2 tablespoon Water (If required, see note 2)

 - Extra desiccated coconut For dusting (optional)

 - Place the dates, cocoa powder, desiccated coconut, coconut oil (if using) weetbix, seeds and honey in the food process or mini chopper.